Constellation-Labs/documentation-hub/validate/manual/nonRootUser.md

 At this point in the documentation, you should have successfully accessed your **new** VPS (Virtual Private Server) in the cloud of your choice.

 :::info GCP USERS
-If you are utilizing **GCP** (Google Cloud Platform) this section can be skipped, and you can proceed directly to the next section [installing depenencies](dependencies)
+If you are utilizing **GCP** (Google Cloud Platform) this section can be skipped, and you can proceed directly to the next section [installing dependencies](/validate/manual/dependencies)
 :::

 ## Best Practices